Chucky Doll's Popularity

 Chucky Tattoo Designs

-But overall, the predominant Chucky design was of him breaking out of the skin.
-I don't know why that was the case, but it accounted for the majority of Chucky tattoos.
+Even with his easily recognizable face, tattoo designs for Chucky are quite diverse.
+But overall, the most predominant design is of him breaking out of his skin.
+I don't know why that is the case, but it accounts for the majority of Chucky tattoos.
 Some of those are included below.

-Chucky With Staples Tattoo
+Chucky With Staples

-As to the tattoo itself, it is one of the more unique I've seen for color choices, and could work with a lot of different design choices.
-There's a lot of potential there.
+Most Chucky tattoos feature a lot of color.
+That's why I included this smoky gray interpretation, as it seems unique to the genre.
+As for the tattoo itself, it is one of the more unique I've seen, and the black-and-gray color scheme could work with a lot of different design choices.
+There's a lot of potential here.

 Chucky Leg Tattoo